ASparton/ASparton/README.md

 ## Hello world!
 Welcome to my Github profile! 👋

-I am Alexandre, a french IT student and a passionate software developer, currently specilized in full stack Javascript web applications.
+I am Alexandre, a French IT student and a passionate software developer, currently specilized in full stack JavaScript web applications.
 Here you will be able to find some of the projects I have worked on or that I am currently developing.
 #### You can also take a look at my website here : https://www.asparton.com/

 ### 👉 Technologies & Tools I am working with these days